Global Lie-Tresse theorem: Introduction

 Let us remark that the results of the paper hold true for some other classes of functions.
-Namely if the manifold $\E^l$ and the $G$-action is real or complex analytic, then we can consider the field $\mathfrak{R}(\E)$ consisting of functions that are analytic by the base variables of $\pi_\infty:J^\infty\to M$ and rational by the fibers (derivatives).
+Namely if the manifold $\E^l$ and the $G$-action is real or complex analytic, then we can consider the field $\mathfrak{R}(\E)$ consisting of functions that are analytic in the base variables and rational on the fibers of $\pi_\infty:J^\infty\to M$.
 Our theory of differential invariants applies to this class as well, and we can conclude finiteness and separation property.
+Similarly, it holds if the action of $G$ is transitive on $\E^k$ and is algebraic on the fibers of $\E^\infty\to\E^k$.

 If $\E^l$ is a complex analytic Stein space (for $l\gg1$) and $G$ a complex-reductive Lie group acting upon it by symmetries, then results of \cite{GM} imply existence of rational quotient on a finite jet-level.
-Then the results of Section \ref{S3} yield a global structure theorem in the class of meromorphic functions $\mathcal{M}(\E)$, i.e. meromorphic rational differential invariants are finitely generated in Lie-Tresse sense and they separate the orbits.
+Then the results of Section \ref{S3} yield a global structure theorem in the class of meromorphic functions $\mathcal{M}(\E)$, i.e.\ meromorphic rational differential invariants are finitely generated in the Lie-Tresse sense and they separate the regular orbits.

 The classes $\mathfrak{P}_l(\E)$, $\mathfrak{R}(\E)$ and $\mathcal{M}(\E)$ are sufficiently rich, yet controllable.
-Differential invariants in the larger space of smooth functions $C^\infty(\E)$ can fail to satisfy the finiteness property of generalized Lie-Tresse theorem globally.
+Differential invariants in the larger space of smooth functions $C^\infty(\E)$ can fail to satisfy the finiteness property of the generalized Lie-Tresse theorem globally.